jeff5/very-slow-jython/docs/src/site/sphinx/treepython/simple_statements.rst

 In this section we'll find a way to implement sequences of statements, representing module or function bodies.
 We'll concentrate on assignment to local, non-local and global variables.
-Previous work provides the "right hand side" for our assignments and we shall have a simple subset of function calls.
+Previous work provides most of the "right hand side" for our assignments and we shall add a subset of the function calls.

 Like most languages,
 Python code finds its local variables in a ``frame`` object,